studioemma/magento2-theme-optimus/README.md

 * Made several changes to account section to improve usability
 * Page zoom has been added to touch devices
 * Added a home link (text + icon) to the main navigation
-* A toggle system has been introduced in the layered navigation.
-Every clicked <dt> will toggle its followed <dd>
 * Adjusted the print stylesheet to focus on the real necessary content
 * The empty state wishlist & compare blocks will not be shown if they have no items inside of them